1. Get started

 Lunch

-In order to manage lunch, snack, recess, break or similar, add a new period e.g. "Lunch" and place pinned cards there or forbid the whole period.
+To manage lunch, snack, recess, break or similar activities, add a new "Lunch" period.
+You can then place pinned cards during this period or forbid the entire period based on your scheduling needs.

 Lunch as pinned cards

-Kindergarten through 5th grade example shows lunch as pinned cards
+Kindergarten through 5th grade example shows lunch (abbreviated as "LUN") as pinned cards

 Lunch as forbidden positions